StuartCox3107/iGrow/README.md

 **read.html**

 - Tested to check that all fields are populated correctly as per the database
-- Tested ```UPDATE``` button on page to check that update.html is rendered
+- Tested `UPDATE` button on page to check that update.html is rendered
-- Tested the ```DELETE``` button removed the record from the database and renders index.html again minus the deleted record
+- Tested the `DELETE` button removed the record from the database and renders index.html again minus the deleted record

 **update.html**

-- Tested to check that the correct record is displayed and all fields correctly pre-populated when the ```UPDATE``` button on index.html is clicked
+- Tested to check that the correct record is displayed and all fields correctly pre-populated when the `UPDATE` button on index.html is clicked
-- Tested to check that any changes made are correctly changed on the database record, the index.html page is rendered and the changed record displays correctly on index.html when the ```UPDATE & RETURN HOME``` button is clicked
+- Tested to check that any changes made are correctly changed on the database record, the index.html page is rendered and the changed record displays correctly on index.html when the `UPDATE & RETURN HOME` button is clicked

+### User story testing

+"As a new user: I want to understand what the site does and how it can help me.
+I want to feel that the site will be easy and intuitive, and that it will serve a purpose to me"

+The above was tested by sending a link to various friends and family as first-time users, feedback as to intuitive usability was encouraged and acted upon

+"As an existing user: I want a record of the vegetables I have grown over time, I want to know what has been successful for me and for others, and what has failed."

+The above requirement is achieved through the fact that each record has a "Grow again?" option so users are able to see what failed and what has been a success

+"As an existing user: I want to be able to update records according to the lifecycle of plants throughout the growing season, I want to be able to track the various stages of growing and use this information to help me in the future"

+The above requirement is satisfied by the user being able to add initial planting information, return to the record and update it through the growing season with relevant growing information and again return when the plant is harvested to update final harvesting notes

+"As an existing user: I want this site to be specific to the experience of growing vegetables in my country, and growing conditions in my country, rather than using generalized information available on other worldwide sites"

+The site specifies that this is a UK based one, users should be aware of this, site moderation would be needed to ensure that this standard is maintained

+"As the site owner: I want to ensure that the site is focussed on UK plant growings to best serve the target market.
+Anything beyond this should be deleted"

+This can be satisfied by the site owner acting as a moderator both in terms of the quality of records and also as a check that records are specific to the UK

 ### Further testing